X-Pypeline/X-Pypeline/docs/examples/index.rst

 .. ipython::

-    In [10]: from xpipeline.core.xdetector import Detector
+    In [10]: from xpipeline.core.xdetector import Detector; import numpy

     In [11]: hanford = Detector('H1')